Alf825/holbertonschool-shell/basics/README.md

-command to create symbolic link to /bin/ls command to copy all html files command that moves all files begining with uppercase letter
+command to create symbolic link to /bin/ls command to copy all html files command that moves all files begining with uppercase letter command that deletes all files begining with ~